PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-16 16:25:23
+Last updated: 2024-04-16 16:25:59
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy